 “Culture and Gender Allocation of Tasks: Source Country Characteristics and the Division of Non-market Work among US Immigrants,” with Francine Blau, Lawrence Kahn, Matthew Comey, Pamela Meyerhofer, and Alexander Willén.
-Review of Economics of the Household. (forthcoming).
+2020.
+Review of Economics of the Household 18 (4): 907–958.

 “Pell Grants and Student Success: Evidence from the Universe of Federal Aid Recipients,” with Jordan Matsudaira.
-September 2020.
-(Revise and Resubmit at Journal of Labor Economics).
+November 2020.
+(Accepted at Journal of Labor Economics).

 “Do Tax Refunds Create Short Term Stimulus?
 Evidence from the Earned Income Tax Credit”

 “The Earned Income Tax Credit and Infant Health”